First, our beliefs

 Regardless of who you are or where you were born, you have the right to a good life.

-This flow of wealth from poor to rich is ignored by traditional aid institutions.
+This flow of wealth from poor to rich is ignored by many traditional aid institutions.

 In order for international aid to be effective, it must recognize the impacts of colonialism on the current global economic structures.
 Structural changes are needed, and International Non-Governmental Organizations must have the courage to advocate for real solutions.